-Thanks to a new Northern Michigan restaurant and food truck, a small corner of Northern Michigan’s food scene has edged its way toward the savory succulence of southern-style barbecue.
-Pigs Eatin’ Ribs is the name of Charlevoix native Adam Kline’s twin restaurant-food truck outift.
-Find the restaurant in Charlevoix, the food truck at Traverse City’s the Little Fleet, and the following profile—first featured in the August 2014 issue of Traverse, Northern Michigan’s Magazine—nothing less than mouthwatering.
+Thanks to Pigs Eatin’ Ribs, a small corner of Northern Michigan’s food scene has edged its way toward the savory succulence of southern-style barbecue.
+Find the restaurant, owned by barbecue master Adam Kline, in Charlevoix, the food truck at The Little Fleet in Traverse City.
+This story—first featured in the August 2014 issue of Traverse, Northern Michigan’s Magazine—is nothing less than mouthwatering.

 The cerulean sparkle of Charlevoix’s Lake Michigan Beach is tame and flat under a hot August afternoon.
 Families dig their toes in the sugar-fine sand and waxed white yachts languidly cruise the Pine River Channel.
 Hanging above it all is a thin fog of cherrywood smoke huffed from a huge drum smoker, the late summer air laced with the savory smell of ribs and pork bellies slow-cooking their way toward picnic perfection.
 While meat soaks up smoke, Adam Kline, pitmaster and proprietor of the food truck and now a restaurant named Pigs Eatin’ Ribs, works inside his jet black mobile kitchen tossing bowls of sweet corn succotash, black bean salad and his coveted blue cheese jalapeno slaw for an afternoon beach feast.